VachaLab/gorder-manual/src/leaflets_ndx.md

 # Assigning lipids using NDX file(s)

-Using NDX files for lipid assignment is arguably a simpler method that enables seamless integration of `gorder` with [`FATSLiM`](https://fatslim.github.io/), which implements possibly the best lipid classification method available.
+Using NDX files for lipid assignment is arguably a simpler method that enables seamless integration of `gorder` with [`FATSLiM`](https://fatslim.github.io/), which implements one of the better lipid classification methods available.

 ## NDX file